patriciasegantine/patriciasegantine-portfolio/README.md

 2. This will generate an optimized and minified version of your project in the `dist` directory.

+## Acknowledgment:

+### Development Note: Backend Implementation

+Please be aware that, as of now, there are no backend implementations in place.
+However, I have plans to develop backend functionalities in the near future.

+While my current focus remains on the frontend and core features, I am fully committed to expanding my project to include robust backend components.
+Stay tuned for updates as I work towards a more comprehensive solution.

+I greatly appreciate your patience and support.

-Feel free to explore my portfolio and get in touch if you have any questions or would like to collaborate!
+Feel free to explore my project, which focuses on daily care and well-being.
+If you have any questions or would like to collaborate, please don't hesitate to get in touch!

+— Patricia Segantine